António Mendonça: Club career

-Born in Luanda, Mendonça moved to Portugal in January 2000 at only 17, signing with Varzim S.C. in the second division, and scored ten goals in 30 games in his first full season to help to Primeira Liga promotion.
+Born in Luanda, Mendonça moved to Portugal in January 2000 at only 17, signing with Varzim in the second division, and scored ten goals in 30 games in his first full season to help to Primeira Liga promotion.
 He appeared in 28 matches in the following campaign (18 starts, two goals), with the Póvoa do Varzim side retaining their league status.

 From 2003 to 2007, after a brief loan, Mendonça appeared regularly for Varzim, with the club again in the second level.
-He returned to the top flight in 2007–08, but played in only 14 games for C.F.
-Os Belenenses and C.F.
-Estrela da Amadora combined, which prompted a return to his previous team, still in division two; whilst with Varzim, on 10 February 2007, he scored the 2–1 home winner that ousted giants S.L.
-Benfica from the Taça de Portugal.
+He returned to the top flight in 2007–08, but played in only 14 games for Belenenses and Estrela Amadora combined, which prompted a return to his previous team, still in division two; whilst with Varzim, on 10 February 2007, he scored the 2–1 home winner that ousted giants Benfica from the Taça de Portugal.

-In the 2009 offseason, Mendonça returned to his country and signed with G.D.
-Interclube.
-The following year he joined C.D.
-Primeiro de Agosto, his first club as a senior.
+In the 2009 offseason, Mendonça returned to his country and signed with Interclube.
+The following year he joined 1º Agosto, his first club as a senior.